 Some marine lakes of Palau are made even more exotic by the fact that they are meromictic – below the upper layer of marine water there is a layer of "dead", anoxic water separated by a layer of floating microorganisms, including a purple bacteria.

 Such unusual monuments of nature serve as excellent “testing ground” for studies of evolution.
 Thus lately several scientists have made interesting treatises about these lakes.
 Lucky them (scientists!) – making science in beautiful Palau…

 Jellyfish of president Salii

 Clear Lake is small (just 3.9 ha) and its maximum length is just some 330 meters, the age of the lake – approximately 12,000 years.
 Depth reaches 30 meters, purple-sulfur bacteria layer is located in the depth of 15 – 16 meters, below there is an anoxic layer of water without life.

 Although the lake is small, here lives endemic subspecies of jellyfish – Mastigias cf. papua salii, named after the third president of Palau Lazarus Salii.

-Species compsition in Clear Lake is similar to species composition in Jellyfish Lake.
+Species composition in Clear Lake is similar to species composition in Jellyfish Lake.
 Here also lives a predator of jellyfish – sea anemone Entamaea medusivora.

-But there is important difference – while the Jellyfish Lake is elongated in east-west direction, Clear Lake is stretched in north-south direction.
-It seems that this seemingly slight difference has big influence on fauna of the lake.
-Border between the seawater and anoxic water in Clear Lake is more diffuse and oxygen level is falling already at 6 – 10 meters depth.
+But there is an important difference – while the Jellyfish Lake is elongated in the east-west direction, Clear Lake is stretched in the north-south direction.
+It seems that this seemingly slight difference has a big influence on the fauna of the lake.
+The border between the seawater and anoxic water in Clear Lake is more diffuse and oxygen level is falling already at 6 – 10 meters depth.

 This is the most likely reason why jellyfish in Clear Lake appears sporadically, while in Jellyfish Lake there always (almost) is a lot of jellyfish.